llm-lab-org/Generative-AI-for-Character-Animation-Survey/README.md

 #### ✂ Image Editing & Disentanglement

 - **Lightweight Disentanglement for Image Editing** [🔗](https://ieeexplore.ieee.org/document/10175586)
   *Explores the inherent disentanglement properties of stable diffusion models.
-By partially replacing text embeddings from a style-neutral description with one that reflects the desired style, a lightweight algorithm (optimizing only 50 parameters) is introduced for improved style matching and content preservation—outperforming more complex fine-tuning baselines.*
+By partially replacing text embeddings from a style-neutral description with one that reflects the desired style, a lightweight algorithm (optimizing only 50 parameters) is introduced for improved style matching and content preservation, outperforming more complex fine-tuning baselines.*

 - **SmartEdit** [🔗](https://openaccess.thecvf.com/content/CVPR2024/papers/Huang_SmartEdit_Exploring_Complex_Instruction-based_Image_Editing_with_Multimodal_Large_Language_CVPR_2024_paper.pdf)
   *Frames image editing as a supervised learning problem by generating a paired training dataset of text editing instructions with before/after images.
 Built on the Stable Diffusion framework, it successfully handles challenging edits such as object replacement, seasonal changes, background modifications, and alterations of material attributes or artistic mediums.*